 Thermometer exchanges were held in locations around the county, including EarthFest, Safety City, UT, West Town Mall, Home Depot stores, Earth Fare, Walgreens, Unwanted Medication Collection events, and the O'Connor Senior Center.
 Additionally, exchanges are offered on an ongoing basis at Farragut Town Hall and the Household Hazardous Waste Collection Center at the corner of Elm St. and W. Baxter Av. and, the County Recycling and Household Trash Collection Centers.

-Upcoming thermometer exchanges are planned for 2013 at the same time and place as the Unwanted Medication Collection events, so watch the news for announcements of dates and locations!
-Tentatively scheduled for March 23 and April 27 and at the America Recycles Day event in the fall.
+Upcoming thermometer exchanges are planned for 2014 at the same time and place as the Unwanted Medication Collection events, so watch the news for announcements of dates and locations!
+Tentatively scheduled for January 31 and February 1 and in June and at the America Recycles Day event in the fall.
+See medicationcollection.org.